farhan2077/hamming-code-lab/README.md

-# Hamming code generation, error dectection & correction.
+# Hamming code generation, error detection & correction.

 _Warning :warning:: Please note that the solution used here is not optimal since this works for 7-bit data only._